 To operate together with therapy to make new neural pathways, Dr. Andre Machado of the Cleveland Clinic implanted the first deep-brain stimulating electrode into a stroke patient as the initial first step in this clinical human trial.
 The next phase will be to switch it on, delivering the electrical impulses that he hopes will induce brain growth.
 Based on the results of this trial, several other conditions are lined up for similar tests.
 University Hospital neurosurgeon Jennifer Sweet shares, “People are studying the benefit of this for addiction; we know that it can be effective in obsessive compulsive disorder, it’s been used to treat Tourette’s; it may even be an option for anorexia or obesity or hypertension.”

 Advanced Home Health Care, providers of elder care at home, will be keeping an eye on developments in this trial.
-Meanwhile, if you have someone you love who’s suffered a stroke, call us at 800.791.7785 for in home care in burlington and the surrounding communities in the counties of Des Moines, Lee, Henry, Louisa and Van Buren, to maximize his or her life quality.
+Meanwhile, if you have someone you love who’s suffered a stroke, call us at 800.791.7785 for rehabilitation services in Mount Pleasant, Iowa and the surrounding communities in the counties of Des Moines, Lee, Henry, Louisa and Keokuk.
 We’re able to provide support in the following ways: